lukasvandenheuvel/MicrotubuleTracking/README.md

 Weights given to different components of the cost function.

-- Distance cost : weight of the distance between current and next spot
+- Distance cost : weight of the distance between current and next spot.
-- Intensity cost : weight of the difference in intensity between current and next spot
+- Intensity cost : weight of the difference in intensity between current and next spot.
-- Distance to predicted cost : weight of the distance between predicted and actual next spot
+- Distance to predicted cost : weight of the distance between predicted and actual next spot.

 ## Code structure